ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 #### Tree-Sitter in WebAssembly

-As stated earlier tree-sitter creates a parser in c and I wrote my program in Rust.
+As stated earlier, tree-sitter creates a parser in c and I wrote my program in Rust.
 Turns our compiling a Rust program that calls external C functions to WebAssembly creates something called "**ABI-Incompatibilities**".
 I wish I could tell you how I solved that, but to be honest, I don't want to talk about this experience, since it was extremely painful.